 The employer is morally, socially and legally responsible for ensuring a respectful work environment free of harassment.
 This responsibility flows from the Saskatchewan Occupational Health & Safety Act (or its successor, the Saskatchewan Employment Act).

-The following document will assist you on how the steward deals with such complaints...
+The following document will assist you on how the steward deals with harassment complaints...

-The Occupational Health &Safety Act (or its successor, the Saskatchewan Employment Act) requires all employers to develop, in consultation with the occupational health committee, a written policy to prevent harassment in the workplace.
-Employers must implement that policy and post it in the workplace.
-What does your say?
-For additional info please read the following...
+The Occupational Health & Safety Act (or its successor, the Saskatchewan Employment Act) requires all employers to develop, in consultation with the occupational health committee, a written policy to prevent harassment in the workplace.

 For additional information on this topic, please click on Know Your Workplace Harassment document below.